What Are Monsoons and Why Do They Happen?

 Sunlight, and the energy it brings to Earth, is the driving force behind the Hadley Circulation.
 Sunlight heats land and ocean surfaces near the equator.
 The warmed surface releases energy into the atmosphere, in the form of heat and evaporated water.
-Air that was warmed at the equator, and the water vapor it holds, rises and spreads out in the upper atmosphere, approximately 10-15 kilometers above the Earth’s surface.
+Air that was warmed at the equator, and the water vapor it holds, rises and spreads out in the upper atmosphere, approximately 10-15 kilometers (6-9 miles) above the Earth’s surface.
 As it flows toward the poles, this air cools and drops down toward the surface of the Earth in the subtropics, near 30 degrees latitude north or south of the equator.
 As air rises near the equator and then flows poleward, it leaves an area of fewer air molecules at the equator.
-This is a region of low pressure because there is a smaller mass of air left over the equator.
-Air from the subtopics, north and south of the equator, flows in to fill the space, completing the loop of Hadley Circulation.
-The area near the equator with low pressure and converging, rising winds is called the Intertropical Convergence Zone (ITCZ).
+This is the ITCZ, a region of low pressure because there is a smaller mass of air left over the equator.
+Air from the subtopics north and south of the equator flows in to fill the space, completing the loop of Hadley Circulation.
 Water vapor condenses as air rises and cools in the ITCZ, forming clouds and falling as rain.
 The ITCZ can be seen from space as a band of clouds around the planet.
 This is where monsoon rainfall occurs.

-If the Earth were not rotating, winds would blow directly towards the Intertropical Convergence Zone from the north and south.
-But the Earth is rotating – making a full turn on its axis each day – which turns the wind to the right in the Northern Hemisphere and to the left in the Southern Hemisphere.
-This means that air flowing toward the equator near Earth’s surface also flows toward the west, and makes up what we call the “trade winds”, which were important for global trade back in the days when goods were transported between continents by sailing ships.
+If the Earth was not rotating, winds would blow directly towards the Intertropical Convergence Zone from the north and south.
+But the Earth is rotating — making a full turn on its axis each day — which turns the wind to the right in the Northern Hemisphere and to the left in the Southern Hemisphere.
+This means that air flowing toward the equator near Earth’s surface also flows toward the west, and makes up what we call the trade winds, which were important for global trade back in the days when goods were transported between continents by sailing ships.
 The effect of Earth’s rotation on the winds is called the Coriolis effect or Coriolis force.
 It also affects the movement of ocean currents and the direction of rotation in hurricanes.
-Motions that span hundreds to thousands of miles feel the Coriolis force.
-It does not impact smaller scale phenomena like tornadoes.
-(And contrary to legend, the direction that water spins in a flushing toilet is due to toilet design, as toilets are much too small to feel the Coriolis force.)
+Motions that span hundreds to thousands of miles are affected by the Coriolis force.
+It does not impact smaller-scale phenomena like tornadoes.
+(And contrary to legend, the direction that water spins in a flushing toilet is due to toilet design, as toilets are much too small to be affected by the Coriolis force.)

 Winds change through the year.

-During December and January, the Southern Hemisphere is heated more strongly by the sun than the Northern Hemisphere, so the hottest air – the air that rises in the ITCZ – is found a little south of the equator.
-Winds from the Northern Hemisphere blow across the equator towards the ITCZ.
-During June and July, the Northern Hemisphere is heated more strongly by the sun, so the ITCZ and its rising hot air lie a little north of the equator and winds blow from the Southern Hemisphere across the equator to reach the ITCZ in the Northern Hemisphere.
+During December and January, the Southern Hemisphere is heated more strongly by the Sun than the Northern Hemisphere, so the hottest air — the air that rises in the ITCZ — is found a little south of the equator.
+Winds from the Northern Hemisphere blow across the equator toward the ITCZ.
+During June and July, the Northern Hemisphere is heated more strongly by the Sun, so the ITCZ and its rising hot air lie a little north of the equator and winds blow from the Southern Hemisphere across the equator to reach the ITCZ in the Northern Hemisphere.

 As the ITCZ changes location through the year, the winds and rains and the location of monsoon wet weather changes, too.